Selected:

 Application Notes

-Development of an Ultra-Sensitive Anti-TNF- ELISA Using BOLD Technology BOLD Signal Amplification of a Human pTau(181) Sandwich ELISA Signal Amplification of a Human IL-4 Sandwich ELISA Efficient Oligo-dT Primer Conjugation for BOLD Amplified ELISA
+Development of an Ultra-Sensitive Anti-TNF-a ELISA Using BOLD Technology BOLD Signal Amplification of a Human pTau(181) Sandwich ELISA Signal Amplification of a Human IL-4 Sandwich ELISA Efficient Oligo-dT Primer Conjugation for BOLD Amplified ELISA

-6. Are there anything in the BOLD components that can disturb the antibody-antigen interactions?
+8. Are there anything in the BOLD components that can disturb the antibody-antigen interactions?

 It is not expected that the BOLD components will disturb antibody-antigen interactions, as antigen binding has already occurred by the time signal amplification with BOLD begins.
 However, the conjugation of the Exazym® Oligo-dT Primer to the detector antibody of the immunoassay may affect its binding to the antigen.
 This potential impact should be assessed.